-Cherokee Leaf Pounding Quilts by Asheville Artist Bonnie Lucas
+Cherokee Leaf Pounding – Art Quilts by Asheville Artist Bonnie Lucas

-While Bonnie uses many different techniques in her quilted pieces, one of her most popular quilting techniques found here at Mountain Made all start with a technique Bonnie calls “Cherokee Leaf Pounding”.
+While Bonnie uses many different techniques in her quilted pieces, one of her most popular quilting techniques found here at Mountain Made, starts with a technique Bonnie calls “Cherokee Leaf Pounding”.

-Leaf pounding is a simple, yet stunning technique originally used by Native American Cherokee women to decorate their fabrics.
+Leaf pounding, also known as “plant pounding or hammered prints” is a seemly simple, yet stunningly beautiful technique originally used by Native American Cherokee women to decorate and dye their fabrics using flowers.

-Each in her original designs has a machine-thread technique.
+Each in her unique quilts also has designs picked out using a machine-thread technique.
 It is applied over the border of the plant outline for a more rustic and organic texture.

-We invite you drop by and see Bonnie’s latest quilts at Mountain Made and check out her Cherokee Leaf Pounding Quilts for yourself.
+We invite you come by and see Bonnie create her quilts during one of our live art demo on Saturday here at Mountain Made and check out her Leaf Pounding Quilts for yourself.

 Mountain Made gallery is happy to share her thoughts and artistic viewpoints as part of our continuing series “Inside the Artist’s Studio.”